 Beginning January 1, 2022, all eggs sold in California must come from cage-free facilities.
 Nugget Markets is committed to only selling eggs produced by cage free hens by the end of this year.
 In fact, more than 72% of all eggs currently sold at Nugget Markets are from cage-free hens.
 Unfortunately, due to the pandemic, the supply of cage-free eggs has been inconsistent for nearly a year.
 However, egg producers continue to construct new cage free facilities, more hens are being raised cage free and the supply of cage-free eggs is growing weekly.
 By the end of this year, we will only sell cage-free eggs.

 In addition to the Cage-Free Chicken Initiative, the 2008 Proposition was expanded to apply to pigs.
 Beginning January 1, 2022, all pork sold in California must come from pigs raised in environments that have met the minimum size requirements; this includes pigs raised inside and outside of California.
-We commit to only selling products within this regulation by the end of this year.

 California Green Building Code (CALGreen)